31 Ways You Can Reduce Your Plastic All Year Long

 29. Hair products packaged in glass

 Get your cleaning supplies in glass bottles that you can refill at a zero waste shop or with your own DIY cleaner!
 Or, do the same by reusing plastic cleaning bottles you’ve finished instead of putting in the recycling each month.
+My favourite place to get my cleaning supplies is Mint Cleaning!

 31. Laundry strips

 If you haven’t tried laundry strips yet, I’m about to change your life.
 Instead of using liquid detergent in plastic bottles which have a heavy transportation footprint, try Good Juju’s super-concentrated, plastic free laundry strips!
-Shop here * use discount code PURPOSEFUL10 for 10% off.

-BONUS: Buying local
+Bonus: Buying local

 Need an everyday household item and about to add it to your cart online?
 Can you get it at your local store instead?
 Even if it’s delivered in a cardboard box, there is almost always plastic wrap and stickers on the packaging.
 Try to get as many of your household items at the store, boxless and package free as possible.